j2-misc/AvernusWiki/content/3 - Session Notes/Session 17, 13 November 2024 - A Duel with the Devil.md

 "Well whatever.
 You're a [[Devils|Devil]], right?"
 Mekhi said.

-"No, I'm not," Uldrack said, "I have the body of a devil, but I am a Giant Champion of [[Surtur]], and I came to kill [[Bael]]."
+"No, I'm not," Uldrack said, "I have the body of a devil, but I am a Giant Champion of [[Surtur]], and I came to kill [[Bel]]."
 His others were enslaved, and he sought to free them, but he failed.
-"Bael still lives.
+"Bel still lives.
 People still live as slaves."
-He swore to Surtur he'd kill Bael, but was tricked.
+He swore to Surtur he'd kill Bel, but was tricked.
 "That's what I hate most about these Devils."

 After a moment's hesitation, Evryn suggested visiting [[Celosia]], without naming names.